Jet transport coefficient $\hat{q}$ in lattice QCD: Abstract

 \section{Abstract}

-We present the first calculation of the jet transport coefficient $\hat{q}$ in (2+1)-flavor QCD on a 4-dimensional Euclidean lattice.
-Carried out in a factorized approach, the light-like propagation of a single hard parton within a jet is treated separately from the soft gluon field, off which it scatters.
-The mean square gain in momentum transverse to the direction of propagation is expressed in terms of the field-strength field-strength correlation function, which is then calculated on the lattice.
-Dispersion relations and the operator product expansion are used to relate the \qhat defined on the light-cone with the expectation of a diminishing series of local operators.
-Calculations of the local operator products are carried out at finite temperature, over a range of lattice sizes, and compared with the results from quenched calculations, perturbative and phenomenological extractions of \qhat\!.
+We present the first calculation of the jet transport coefficient $\hat{q}$ in quenched and (2+1)-flavor QCD on a 4-D Euclidean lattice.
+The light-like propagation of an energetic parton is factorized from the mean square gain in momentum transverse to the direction of propagation, which is expressed in terms of the thermal field-strength field-strength correlator.
+The leading-twist term in its operator product expansion is calculated on the lattice.
+Continuum extrapolated quenched results, and full QCD estimates based on un-renormalized lattice data, over multiple lattice sizes, are compared with (non) perturbative calculations and phenomenological extractions of \qhat\!\!.
+The lattice data for \qhat\!\! show a temperature dependence similar to the entropy density.
+Within uncertainties, these are consistent with phenomenological extractions, contrary to calculations using perturbation theory.